Automotive Technician Program

 Your New Skills

 You will be introduced to the theory and practice of automotive repair and maintenance, and study the vital parts of the internal combustion engine and power transmission.
 You will learn basic electronic concepts while testing, maintaining, adjusting, and repairing batteries, alternators, starters, wiring, ignition systems, and accessories.
 You will be shown methods of scientifically diagnosing automotive malfunctions, and the techniques of troubleshooting.
-You will practice with special machines, instruments, and oscilloscopes for examination of exhaust emissions, fuel, and other systems.
+You will practice using various specialized equipment for examination of exhaust emissions, fuel, and other systems.